 If you’re shopping for a house or considering a refinance, you’ve probably spent time looking at rate tables or getting quotes from lenders.
 This is a great way to get a general sense of your options, but it’s not entirely accurate.
 There’s only one accurate way to compare lenders.

-This is where you’ll see points if you’ve opted to purchase a lower rate or credits if a lender has offered a discount.
+This is where you’ll see points if you’ve opted to purchase a lower rate.
 You may also see underwriting, processing, or origination fees.
-At Better, we don’t charge loan fees so you’ll only see points or credits in our estimates.

-The big ticket item here is your appraisal, which makes sure your house is worth what the seller claims it’s worth.
-Other lenders may also charge condo fees or subordination fees, which we do not.
+Services you cannot shop for are set by the lender and must be paid by the borrower.
+The big ticket item here is your appraisal, which makes sure your home is worth what the seller claims it’s worth.
+The appraisal must be conducted by a licensed third party, and the one-time fee for that process will be reflected here.
+Other lenders may also charge condo fees or subordination fees.